AronSchouten/SPLIT/README.md

 * `save_results` - boolean, whether or not to produce a summary output, saved in a Pandas dataframe
 * `use_bias` - boolean, whether or not to include biases in network
 * `include_constant` - boolean, whether or not to include a constant term in the SINDy library
-* `linear_terms` - List of tuples containing (index, coefficient) of the a-priori known linear model
+* `linear_terms` - List of tuples containing (`index`, `coefficient`) of the a-priori known linear model

-A description of the parameters for the SINDy Autoencoders is as follows:
+A description of the parameters inherited from the SINDy Autoencoders is as follows:
 * `input_dim` - dimension of each sample of the input data
 * `latent_dim` - dimension of the latent space
 * `model_order` - either 1 or 2; determines whether the SINDy model predicts first or second order derivatives